mad01/mad01.github.io/_posts/2015-06-13-docker-ansible-aws-docker-machine.md

 ansible-playbook ansible-docker-start.yml
 {% endhighlight %}

-you can check that the docker container is running with "docker ps" on the local machine. to remove the aws ec2 vm you just run
+you can check that the docker container is running with "docker ps" on the local machine. to remove the aws ec2 vm you just run.
-Lets now start the docker container on the remote vm.
 {% highlight bash%}
 docker-machine rm box
 {% endhighlight %}